jasdvl/demo-aspnetcore-fastapi-ai/README.md

 > Future updates will primarily focus on refactoring efforts, such as addressing compiler warnings and improving code comments.
 See the [TODO List](#todo-list) for planned improvements.
 >
 > This project is for demonstration purposes only and is not intended for production use.
 > To simplify the setup, HTTP (not HTTPS) is used for communication between components, omitting TLS encryption.
-In a production environment, HTTPS should always be implemented to ensure data security.
+> For a production-grade application, additional improvements are necessary, such as secure authentication, centralized logging, robust error handling, and enhanced security measures (e.g., enforcing HTTPS).
 >
 > The AI models are not included in this repository.
 They can be downloaded from Hugging Face.
 For details, see [Download AI Models](#download-ai-models).
 > Additionally, while this project currently integrates Phi-3.5 and Stable Diffusion models, other AI models can also be integrated as long as the existing interfaces